Updated: 8/31/2018 | August 31st, 2018

 Step 5: Install your theme

-Premium Themes – The next step up from a free theme is a premium theme.
+- Premium themes – The next step up from a free theme is a premium theme.
 Premium themes are paid themes that offer a bit more uniqueness, flexibility, and functionality.
-These cost from $25 USD and up, depending on the developer and features.
+These cost $25 USD and up, depending on the developer and features.

-The two best companies to buy premium themes from are WooThemes and StudioPress.
-My personal favorite is StudioPress as it is more SEO-friendly, a bit sleeker, and cooler.
-WooThemes are great for photographers and more “fun” personal blogs.
+The best company for themes is StudioPress.
+They are more SEO friendly, a bit sleeker, and cooler.
+WooCommerce is great for photographers and more “fun” personal blogs.

-As a new blogger, I would go with option #1 or 2 as it will be the easiest.
-To install your theme, simply go to the left-hand column, click Appearance –> Themes –> upload.
 Whatever theme you picked will come as a .ZIP file for you to easily upload.
-From, there you just activate it and it’s turned on.
+From there, you just activate it, and it’s turned on!
 All themes come with a manual and help file so you can customize your design to your specific needs.

 Step 6: Create your main pages